CARRIE LA SEUR in coversation with Olivia Kate Cerrone

 ContributorOlivia Kate Cerrone

-OLIVIA KATE CERRONE is the author The Hunger Saint (Bordighera Press, 2017), a historical novella about the child miners of Italy.
+OLIVIA KATE CERRONE is the author of The Hunger Saint (Bordighera Press, 2017), a historical novella about the child miners of Italy.
 Her writing has appeared in The Huffington Post, The Rumpus, New South, War, Literature and the Arts, among other publications.
-She currently resides in Boston, MA, where she is at work on a novel called DISPLACED.
+She currently resides in Boston, MA where she is at work on a novel called DISPLACED